-At Greenshaw, the students and staff work very, very hard to ensure the best academic results.
-For example, in 2018 one third of our Year 11 students attained a 7 or higher (previously A grade at GCSE) in English, and over one third did the same in Maths.
-Nationally, 4.5% of all GCSE passes were at grade 9 (the new highest grade) but in our school over 6% of all GCSE passes in 2018 were at the highest grade.
-In our sixth form, students achieve results in the top 25% of the country, and they go to some of the best university courses in the world.
+At Greenshaw High School our students and staff work very hard to ensure the best academic results.
+For example, in 2019 over a quarter of our Year 11 students attained a grade 7 or higher (previously A grade at GCSE) in English, and just under one in four did the same in Maths.
+11% of all GCSE passes were at grades 9 and 8 (the new highest grades) setting up our Year 11 students for future success.
+In our sixth form, students achieve results in the top 25% of the country and they go on to some of the best university courses in the world.
+Despite the national controversy around examination results this summer, over 40 of our sixth form students progressed to Russell Group universities, including both Oxford and Cambridge.

-At Greenshaw High School, we are committed to excellence in all aspects of students’ school life whether academic, social or personal.
-This combination embodies the true values of education and I hope is something you want to find out more from the pages of this website, or by visiting us at work.
+So at Greenshaw High School we are committed to excellence in all aspects of students’ school life, whether academic, social or personal.
+This combination embodies the true values of education and underpins all aspects of our work.

 Mr Nick House, Headteacher